Sparse Bayesian Optimization: EXPERIMENTS

+\paragraph{Evaluation plots:} We evaluate optimization performance in terms of the trade-off between the objective and sparsity.
+To compare the trade-offs, we show the resulting Pareto frontier by treating sparsity as a separate objective, e.g., Fig.~\ref{fig:synthetic} (Right) and Fig.~\ref{fig:real_world}.
+In particular, for each level of sparsity (active dimensions), we plot the best value found using \emph{at most} that number of non-sparse components.
+We also show hypervolume traces in the Appendix~\ref{subsec: Supp-hv}.
+In cases where a method is unable to find at least one configuration for a given level of sparsity we assign replications an imputed function value corresponding to the worst label shown on the y-axis.
+For the synthetic problems where the true active dimensions and optima are known, we plot simple regret for a fixed level of sparsity, e.g., in Fig.~\ref{fig:synthetic} (Left, Middle).

 \paragraph{Synthetic functions:} We first consider two synthetic problems where the level of sparsity is known.
-We use the Branin and Hartmann6 functions embedded into a $50$D space, in which setting parameter values to $0$ is considered sparse (so, typical $L_0$ sparsity), with negated function values to convert them to maximization problems.
+We use the Branin and Hartmann6 functions embedded into a $50$D space where $0$ is considered sparse, i.e. $\boldx^s$ = $\bold0$.
 We used $50$ trials (evaluations) with $8$ quasi-random initial points for Branin and $100$ trials with $20$ quasi-random initial points for Hartmann6.
 The results are shown in Fig.~\ref{fig:synthetic}.
 The two leftmost plots show the optimization results by evaluating the objective only on observed points whose number of active (i.e., non-zero) parameters was less than or equal to the true effective dimension ($2$ for Branin and $6$ for Hartmann6).

 We observe that SEBO-$L_0$ performed the best, followed by IR with $\lambda=0.001$.
 This suggests IR may perform competitively if the regularization coefficient is chosen optimally.
 On the other hand, ER performed worse than SEBO and IR.
-Finally, methods with non-regularized acquisition functions (Sobol, GPEI, and SAASBO) failed to identify sparse configurations.
-Fig.~\ref{fig:synthetic} (right) visualizes the trade-off between the objective and sparsity, in which SEBO-$L_0$ yielded the best sparsity trade-offs.
+Finally, methods with non-regularized acquisition functions (Sobol, GPEI, and SAASBO) failed to identify sparse configurations since they do not explicitly optimize for sparsity of the solutions.
+Fig.~\ref{fig:synthetic} (Right) visualizes the trade-off between the objective and sparsity and SEBO-$L_0$ yielded the best sparsity trade-offs.

 \paragraph{Ranking sourcing system simulation:} The sourcing component of a recommendation system is responsible for retrieving a collection of items that are sent to the ranking algorithm for scoring.
 Items are retrieved from multiple sources, for instance that may represent different aspects of the user interest taxonomy~\citep{wilhelm2018dpp}.
 Querying for more items can potentially improve the quality of the recommendation system, but comes at the cost of increasing the infrastructure load.
 In addition, each source may require individual maintenance; thus, deprecating poor sources could reduce technical debt and maintenance costs of an entire recommendation system~\citep{techdebt}.
 Our goal is thus to identify a retrieval policy that uses a minimal number of sources while still maximizing the ranking quality score, measured by a function of content relevance and infrastructure load.